Gwent NHS midwife sacked for claiming terrorists could poison baby milk

 The report said: "Mrs Semenenko’s actions were significant departures from the standards expected of a registered midwife, and are fundamentally incompatible with her remaining on the register.
 It was of the view that Mrs Semenenko’s conduct underlying the charges raises fundamental questions about her professionalism."

-Nursing and Midwifery Council Fitness to Practise Committee issued Semenenko with a Interim suspension order for 18 months.
+Nursing and Midwifery Council Fitness to Practise Committee issued Semenenko with a Interim suspension order for 18 months to cover any potential period of appeal.
+If no appeal is made, the interim order will be replaced with a striking off order.

 Comments: Our rules